NataliaSegura/Macrocomplex-builder/doc/report.md

 The superimposition starts with the chain with more interactions, to avoid starting for a wrongly given interaction that just interact with itself.
 Once the initial model is chosen, we implemented a random behavior to allow the rest of models to be randomly added.
 One of the main aspects of our approach that makes it as fast is the use of an internal check list when the superposing occurs.
 This allow the program to know, for each chain, which interactions are done and which ones are still remain to be checked and superimposed.
 However, if a chain appears more than once in the complex, each of them will have its checklist to complete.
 That way we ensure that all interactions are correctly done.

-This approach works also with DNA and RNA interactions, as we just checked the atomic position of each structure
+This approach works also with DNA and RNA interactions, as we just checked the atomic position of each structure.
+The only thing we did is a function to store the DNA or RNA sequence and, from that, the main loop manage to build the whole structure.

 ### Strong Points